OCA/hr-expense/hr_expense_advance_overdue_reminder/readme/USAGE.rst

-**Create an Employee Advance**
+**This module has the following steps to use:**

 #.
-Go to Expenses > My Expenses
+Create an advance document and submit it to manager for approval.
 #.
-Create a new Expense Advance as normal
+Once approved, post the journal entries.
 #.
-As normal, Create Report > do Submit to Manager > Approve > Post Journal Entries (Due Date will created when you Post Journal Entries) > Register Payment.

-**Following Overdue and NOT Clear Advance by Expenses Form/Tree View**
+If the due date is not manually selected, it will be auto-generated from the reminder settings.
 #.
-Go to Expenses > Expense Reports > To Overdue.
+Register Payment.

+**To check for overdue and uncleared advances:**

 #.
-Open an Advance which is now in overdue to sending expense advance reminders.
+Go to Expenses > Expense Reports > Reports to Overdue.
 #.
-Click button "Overdue Reminder".
+Select an advance that needs a reminder.
 #.
-Check information > Click button "Start" to created a overdue reminder
-#. it will generate only document that you selected.

-**Following Overdue and NOT Clear Advance by Wizard Filter**
+Click on Action > Overdue Reminder.
 #.
-Go to Expenses > Employee Overdue > Overdue Filters
+Verify the information and click the "Start" button to create an overdue reminder.
 #.
-Filter the partner (partner in address employee) that you want to remind.
+It will generate a reminder only for the selected document.

+**To send a reminder to an employee:**

 #.
-Click button "Start" to created a overdue reminder

-**Send reminder to employee**

-#.
 Go to Expenses > Employee Overdue > Overdue Reminder
 #.
-Select document that you need send reminder to employee.
+Select the document for which you need to send a reminder to the employee.
 #.
-Click button "Send" to reminder employee.

-Note:

-* Employee filter is related from Private Address
-* If you configure "Create Activity" on Reminder Definition, it will automatic create activity next time to remind employee.
+Verify the information and Send or print the reminder to the employee.